Helping Students Make Connections

 We want to hear from you!

-This is the first time our campus has used Peer Mentors on such a wide scale, and we’re one of the first in the country to use Peer Mentors in this unique way.
-Since this is a pioneering year, we want to collect your experiences.
 If you have a great story to tell about your Peer Mentor in your course, we would really like to hear it.
-Send your stories to firstname.lastname@example.org, and we’ll collect them here for everyone to see.
+Send your stories to email@example.com, and we’ll collect them here for everyone to see.